QuantEcon/lecture-source-jl/source/rst/continuous_time/covid_sde.rst

         legend = [:bottomright :topright :topright :topleft],
         label = ["Late" "Late" "Late" "Late"])

-Finally, rather than looking at the ensemble summary, we can extra the data directly from the ensemble to do our own analysis.
+Finally, rather than looking at the ensemble summary, we can use data directly from the ensemble to do our own analysis.

-For example, we can extract the ensemble solutions at an intermediate and final time step.
+For example, evaluating at an intermediate (``t = 350``) and final time step.

 .. code-block:: julia